SBcodework/Simple-Pong-Cpp/README.md

 # Simple-Pong-Cpp
 A pong game built using SDL and C++.
-The most updated version is availble on the "Version-1.1-Refactor" branch.
+The most updated version is available on the "Version-1.1-Refactor" branch.

 # Master branch Changelog: